 • Make the Cashew Cream: Bring 3 cups of water to a boil.
 Pour the hot water over the cashews and let soak for 5 minutes.
 Drain the cashews and discard the soaking water.
 Add them to a blender along with the 3/4 cup fresh water and apple cider vinegar.
 Blend until very smooth.
 Set aside.

-• Stir in the garlic and cook for 1 more minute, then sprinkle the flour on top and stir it into the vegetables.
-Gradually pour in the vegetable broth and dijon mustard, stirring.
+• Stir in the garlic and cook for 1 more minute, then add the white wine and deglaze the pan by scraping any brown bits from the bottom of the pan.
+Sprinkle the flour on top and stir it into the vegetables.
+Gradually pour in the vegetable broth, stirring constantly.
+Now add the dijon, nutritional yeast, thyme and salt.
 Bring to a boil, then lower the heat and simmer for 4-5 minutes until it thickens slightly.

 • Now add the cashew cream and stir it in.
 You should have a very creamy mushroom gravy at this point.
 Stir in the cooked pasta and cook until heated throughout, about 1-2 minutes.
-Taste, add salt as needed.
-Sprinkle with parsley, if desired, and serve immediately.
+Taste, add additional salt and pepper, as desired.
+Garnish with fresh parsley or more thyme.

 Notes